dasartini/project-NC-News/README.md

 # WELCOME TO The Northcoders Times API
- I am glad that you are reading this. my first project ever made, it's a basic backend-based api that can work in any internet navigator, consisting in building an API that interacts with a PostgreSQL database using node postgress.
-The API has different http requests that went sent gets different responses or an error.
+My first project ever made, it's a REST API created using technologies such as JavaScript with Express framework and PSQL as a database.

+The API has different HTTP requests (GET, POST, DELETE, PATCH) to access to data using any program.

-## Minimun versions:
+## Minimum versions:
 -Node.js v23.6.2

 -PostgreSQL 14.11

-## Instalation
+## Installation

 To correctly connect to the provided database and run this project, it is required to create two separate files.

 Follow the instructions below:

 1. Clone the repository:
    ```bash